 About Charis | Amara Arts

 Charis Railey has participated in a variety of movement arts since her teen years.
-She achieved a Black Belt in Yoshukai Karate at the age of 13 under Lloyd Gardner, then trained in American Tribal Style bellydance with Troupe Nailiyat under Radhiya Taj.
-She was a member of COCAdance and studied under Lee Nolting, Anthony "Redd" Williams, and Alica Graf Mack.
+She achieved a Black Belt in Yoshukai Karate at the age of 13 under Lloyd Gardner, trained in American Tribal Style bellydance with Troupe Nailiyat under Radhiya Taj.
+She was a performer with African storytelling company Fundisha Enterprises and member of the student company COCAdance.

 In her freelance work and her work with Amara Arts, she uses her Anthropology training and the inspiration of Katherine Dunham Technique to direct her creative thought.
-This background influences Charis' insistence on highlighting culture and meaning in dance.
+This background influences Charis' commitment to centering blackness, meaning, and narrative in dance.